Design and Screen-Based Learning in Higher Education (2013)

 The migration from the classroom environment to the Internet is one of the most dramatic changes in the history of higher education.
 Although the Internet has been in Western households for 20 years, the vast majority of students and educators have grown up in the physical classroom model.
 Our institutions are designed according to the needs and logic of place-based learning.
 (We shouldn't be surprised that the initial approach to web-based education was to try to replicate the classroom environment).

 But the migration from the classroom to a screen-based environment is a change like no other.
 It’s a migration to a design-dependent environment.
 The digital learner's experience is highly-dependent on the quality of design.
-The particular mix of colors, layout, audio, animation, words per page and other design elements can make the difference between a good and bad experience for learners on laptops, smartphones and tablets.
+The particular mix of colours, layout, audio, animation, words per page and other design elements can make the difference between a good and bad experience for learners on laptops, smartphones and tablets.

 To date, digital higher education has largely ignored the role of design in online learning.
 It's not part of the conversation.
 You'll be lucky to find it discussed at conferences or in journals.
 This is partly because good design practices are not part of most institutions’ DNA.
 (Have you ever tried to find your way around an unfamiliar campus?
 Signage, anyone?).
 And partly because institutions often frame aesthetics and related matters as enemies of science.